microsoft/vscode-docs/docs/remote/containers.md

 * [Python & PostgreSQL](https://aka.ms/vscode-remote/samples/python-postgres) -  A Python container that connects to PostGreSQL in a different container.

-* [Docker-in-Docker Compose](https://aka.ms/vscode-remote/samples/docker-in-docker-compose) - Includes the Docker CLI and illustrates how you can use it to access your local Docker install from inside a dev container by volume mounting the Docker Unix socket.
+* [Docker-from-Docker Compose](https://aka.ms/vscode-remote/samples/docker-from-docker-compose) - Includes the Docker CLI and illustrates how you can use it to access your local Docker install from inside a dev container by volume mounting the Docker Unix socket.

 ## Advanced container configuration